20 of the Best Brunch Spots in Raleigh, N.C.

 Parkside

 Across from downtown Raleigh's Nash Square, Parkside's brunch menu has lots of Southern staples, including a chicken and waffle sandwich that tastes as good as it sounds.
-Elsewhere, they've got you covered with everything from their braised boneless short rib Benedict to a massive pancake plate and a bananas foster French toast that's sure to hit the spot (especially when paired with mimosa or bloody mary).
+Elsewhere, they've got you covered with everything from their braised boneless short rib Benedict to a massive pancake plate and a bananas foster French toast that's sure to hit the spot.
 With a spacious dining room and casual ambiance, Parkside works especially well for bigger group outings.

 Hours: Saturday, 10am-3pm; Sunday, 9am-3pm